- How To Ship Cars Overseas For Military

 How to Ship Cars Overseas for Military

-As an active serving military officer, after you get the PCS orders, you have the option of shipping your personal vehicle overseas.
-However, it is important that the POV or privately owned vehicle is authorized on the PCS orders.
+As an active-serving military officer, you can ship your personal vehicle overseas after you get the PCS orders.
+However, the POV or privately owned vehicle must be authorized on the PCS orders.

-Although the first POV is shipped overseas, to your new station of duty at government cost, you might need to pay import duties on the second vehicle.
-It is best to consult with an international shipping company like A1 Auto Transport service to get more details on the host country and related restrictions.
-If you intend shipping the vehicle on your own and alternate ports will be used, it is best to get the approvals from the military traffic management command (MTMC).
+Although the first POV is shipped overseas, to your new duty station at government cost, you might need to pay import duties on the second vehicle.
+It is best to consult with an international shipping company like A1 Auto Transport Service to get more details on the host country and related restrictions.
+If you intend to ship the car on your own and alternate ports will be used, it is best to get the approvals from the military traffic management command (MTMC).

-As with any import or export of vehicle overseas, there are plenty of documentations that are needed.
+As with any import or export of a vehicle overseas, plenty of documentation is needed.
 When shipping cars overseas with the military, these are needed:

 - Proof of POV shipping entitlement.